It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 Shared Reality has many applications for businesses serving customers, for non-profits coordinating volunteers and measure impact, for schools guiding interns, etc.

+It helps you coordinate and engage a group.
 It improves understanding and productivity, makes communications more effective, enhances customer service and empowers people.

 Shared Reality helps participants focus on their role in an activity.
 They serve to communicate efficiently, create proximity, improve quality of service and reduce the effort of supervising and evaluating results.
 Use our channels to streamline processes, motivate your team and empower everyone with data.